clawpack/doc/doc/howto_doc.rst

 After cloning into the `$CLAW` directory, the restructured text files for the main documentation are in `$CLAW/doc/doc`.
 All files related to the gallery are in `$CLAW/doc/gallery`.
-As of Version 5.4.1, these two subdirectories are separate Sphinx projects connected using `intersphinx <http://www.sphinx-doc.org/en/stable/ext/intersphinx.html>`_.
+As of Version 5.4.1, these two subdirectories are separate Sphinx projects

-This is so that past versions of the main documentation pages can be supported without past versions of the galleries.
+They used to be connected using
+`intersphinx <http://www.sphinx-doc.org/en/stable/ext/intersphinx.html>`_.
+but this was dropped in v5.7.0.

 The general look of the documentation and various things that appear on each page are controlled by the following files: